zajitschek/metaanalysis/chapters/chapter2.md

 </choice>

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true) **RESOURCES:**
-An extensive list of alternative systematic review formulation question frameworks can be found here:  https://www.networks.nhs.uk/nhs-networks/nwas-library-and-information-service/documents/alternative-question-structures-for-different-types-of-systematic-review    )
+An extensive list of alternative systematic review formulation question frameworks can be found [here](https://www.networks.nhs.uk/nhs-networks/nwas-library-and-information-service/documents/alternative-question-structures-for-different-types-of-systematic-review)

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true) You should always be able to justify your question as important, relevant and timely.
 This holds true for other research questions as well, and will affect the likelihood of a meta-analysis you propose to perform to gain support (by an academic supervisor, a grant agency, in an academic and a non-academic environment), and its impact on the target audience.